disk91/helium-etl/README.md

 ```agsl
 make install
 ```
-This is creating the Mongo cluster with 3 shards, 3 config service and 2 routers.
+This is creating the MongoDB cluster with 3 shards, 3 config service and 2 routers.
 All the configuration files are located in /etl.
 You can pre-make the /etl directory to point where you want.
 The purpose is to move the different shards on different ssd to improve the performance.